Financial support for students

 Education maintenance allowance

 Education maintenance allowances (EMAs) are a means-tested payment.
 If you are aged 16-19 and come from a low income family, you may be entitled to a weekly allowance of up to £30, to help with the costs of living and studying full-time at school or college.
-You may also be eligible for up to two bonuses of £150 if you remain on your course and make good progress.

 For more information, visit the EMA website.